Law firm mergers create conflicts for companies

-NEW YORK (Reuters) - After Patton Boggs merged with Squire Sanders, the new law firm, Squire Patton Boggs, dropped Patton Boggs’ client, Tate & Lyle, because it represents a group of U.S. sugar companies that are suing Tate and others for falsely billing its high-fructose corn syrup as “just like sugar.”
+NEW YORK, Nov 13 (Reuters) - After Patton Boggs merged with Squire Sanders, the new law firm, Squire Patton Boggs, dropped Patton Boggs’ client, Tate & Lyle, because it represents a group of U.S. sugar companies that are suing Tate and others for falsely billing its high-fructose corn syrup as “just like sugar.”

 Now Tate and another ingredient maker asked a federal judge in Los Angeles to disqualify Squire Patton Boggs from working for the sugar companies, which include American Sugar Refining, Inc., Western Sugar Cooperative and C&H Sugar Co.
 If the judge agrees, the companies could lose lawyers who have put in 20,000 hours on the case and racked up $12 million in legal fees, according to court filings.
 At a hearing on Thursday in the case, U.S. District Judge Consuelo Marshall said she’d take the matter under advisement.